On the nullspace of split graphs: Nullspace of split graphs

 \item Suppose $Sp$ is singular, so there exists $(x_K,x_S)\in\nulo(Sp)$ with $(x_K,x_S)\neq 0$.
 If $x_S=0$, then by \Cref{kernel.split}(1), $(I-J)x_K=0$.
 Since $I-J$ is invertible for $|K|\geq 2$, this implies $x_K=0$, contradicting $(x_K,x_S)\neq 0$.
 Therefore, $x_S\neq 0$, so $\Supp(Sp)\cap S\neq\varnothing$. \qedhere \end{enumerate} \end{proof}

 The clique-kernel of $Sp$ captures precisely the part of the nullspace that involves the clique vertices.
 When this subspace is trivial, all the supported vertices of $Sp$ are independent.

 The relationship between the sizes of the clique and independent set in a split graph has implications for its singularity.
 The following result establishes simple combinatorial criteria that guarantee when a split graph must be singular based solely on the cardinalities of its s-partition.
-In particular, we show that an imbalance in favor of the independent set always forces singularity, while in the balanced case, the singularity of the entire graph reduces to the singularity of the biadjacency matrix.
-This provides a bridge between the graph's global spectral properties and the local structure encoded in the matrix $R$. \begin{theorem} Let $Sp(K,S)$ be a split graph. \begin{enumerate} \item If $|K|<|S|$, then $Sp$ is singular. \item If $|K|=|S|$, then $Sp$ is singular if and only if $R$ is singular. \end{enumerate} \end{theorem}
+In particular, we show that an imbalance in favor of the independent set always forces singularity, while in the balanced case, the singularity of the entire graph reduces to the singularity of the biadjacency matrix. \begin{theorem} Let $Sp(K,S)$ be a split graph. \begin{enumerate} \item If $|K|<|S|$, then $Sp$ is singular. \item If $|K|=|S|$, then $Sp$ is singular if and only if $R$ is singular. \end{enumerate} \end{theorem}

 \begin{proof} \begin{enumerate}[(1)] \item Since $\rank(R)\leq\min\{|K|,|S|\}$, we have $\nul(R)=|S|-\rank(R)\geq |S|-|K|>0$.
 By \Cref{kernel.split}(3), $\nul(Sp)\geq\nul(R)>0$, so $Sp$ is singular.

 \item ($\Rightarrow$) If $Sp$ is singular, then $\nul(Sp)>0$.
 By \Cref{kernel.split}(3), we have $\nul(Sp)\geq\nul(R)$.
 If $\nul(R)=0$, then any $(x_K,x_S)\in\nulo(Sp)$ must satisfy $x_K=0$ (otherwise $x_K$ would be a nonzero vector in $\nulo(R^t)$, but $\nulo(R^t)=\{0\}$ since $\nul(R)=0$ and $R$ is a square matrix).
 Then from $(I-J)x_K=Rx_S$ we get $Rx_S=0$, so $x_S\in\nulo(R)=\{0\}$.
 Thus $(x_K,x_S)=0$, contradicting $\nul(Sp)>0$.
 Therefore $\nul(R)>0$, so $R$ is singular.